senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

 But there's quite a bit more going on here than in the previous implementation.
 Notably there are a number of additional scopes created - 5 in fact.
-This includes the initial loop scope that has its iteration variables (only `i` in this case) initialized with the initializer code through `forInit()`.
-There's the 3 scopes created for each iteration of the loop.
-Then, finally, there's the scope created for the would-be fourth iteration of the loop, but that iteration fails to run because the condition defined by `forTest()` returns false.
+This includes the initial `loopScope` scope that has its iteration variables (only `i` in this case) initialized with the initializer code through `forInit()`.
+There's the 3 `iterationScope` scopes created for each iteration of the loop.
+Then, finally, there's the final `iterationScope` scope created for the would-be fourth iteration of the loop, but that iteration fails to run because the condition defined by `forTest()` returns false.

 In order for these scopes to be able to have increasing values for `i` without their own value for `i` changing, a new step for copying the `i` values from the previous scope into the next iteration scope is used.
 This copying happens before the afterthought so the variable used in the next iteration can have the incremented value without changing the previous iteration's variable's value.
+So the first iteration's `i` will be 0.
+Then that 0 gets copied over into the second iteration's `i`.
+And that is then followed up by the afterthought that gets incremented to 1 before the body runs.
+That version of `i` will remain 1 even after the loop completes because it will never get incremented again, the next increment getting applied to the next iteration scope's `i`.

 ## Implementation with Closures